mangeshkore/Book-Recommending-app/README.md

 # Book-Recommending-app

-This Android app will recommend the user book or books of his choice and subject.
+This Android app will recommend the user book or books of his/her choice and subject.